-The NASWI water supply comes from the water treatment facility at Mount Vernon, owned and operated by the City of Anacortes.
+The NAS Whidbey Island water supply comes from the water treatment facility at Mount Vernon, owned and operated by the City of Anacortes.
 Raw water from the Skagit River is pumped to the plant where it undergoes full treatment including screening, filtration, and disinfection to make it safe.
 The treated water is then pumped to the City of Oak Harbor on Whidbey Island via pipeline.
-The City of Oak Harbor then supplies NASWI with drinking water that passes through a booster pump station located at NASWI, where fluoride is added, and enters the NASWI water system that supplies drinking water to Ault Field and Sea Plane Base.
-The Base Operating Services Contractor (BOSC), whose contract is managed by the installation Public Works Department, operates the NASWI drinking water system.
+NAS Whidbey Island purchases its drinking water from the City of Oak Harbor.
+It passes through a booster pump station located at NAS Whidbey Island, where fluoride is added, and enters the NAS Whidbey Island water system that supplies drinking water to Ault Field and Seaplane Base.
+The Base Operating Services Contractor (BOSC), whose contract is managed by the installation Public Works Department, operates the NAS Whidbey Island drinking water system.
 The Environmental Division reports water sampling results to the EPA and DOH to ensure compliance with all applicable regulations.
-Water treatment aboard NASWI includes adding fluoride to strengthen teeth and chlorine, only as needed, to ensure adequate disinfection.
+Water treatment aboard NAS Whidbey Island includes adding fluoride to strengthen teeth and chlorine, only as needed, to ensure adequate disinfection.